What Is A Brake Fluid Flush

 3. Choose the Right Brake Fluid

 Using the correct type of brake fluid is crucial for maintaining the performance and integrity of your braking system.
-As mentioned earlier, different types of brake fluid have different properties and specifications.
+Also, as mentioned earlier, different types of brake fluid have different properties and specifications.
 Always refer to your vehicle's owner's manual to determine the appropriate type of brake fluid for your car.

 4. Consider Your Driving Conditions